madMAx43v3r/mmx-binaries/mmx-cuda-plotter/README.md

 Which includes: GTX 1000 series, GTX 1600 series, RTX 2000 series and RTX 3000 series

-Performance on Pascal GPUs (GTX 1000 series) is quite poor.
-When buying a new GPU, make sure to go for a Turing or newer.
+When buying a new GPU, it's recommended to go for a Turing or newer.

 ## Usage